BoiHanny/vrcosc-magicchatbox/README.md

 - **Options** tab allows you to customize your experience by enabling/disabling options.

-- **In-app updates** will make it easier to keep it up-to-date, it will communicate with the GitHub API and pull the .ZIP file from the latest branch.

 ### Contact
 Have any questions, suggestions, or feedback regarding MagicChatbox?
 We'd love to hear from you!
 Feel free to reach out to us through one of the following channels: